 The combination of the islands you will visit and the walks we have prepared on each will offer you a panoramic insight – literally and metaphorically – into a region of enormous historical depth, and one that conceals a great wealth of hidden beauties rarely noticed by visitors.
 Accompanied by our expert guides, you will gain an intimate understanding of each island, its landscape, its past and present, and its individual character.

 On Kalymnos, a long and peaceful valley unfolds an archaeological timeline from Classical Greece to the Byzantine era and beyond, as one site after another lines-up along the border between lush agricultural land and the island’s characteristically rocky uplands.
 In the centre of the island, we encounter a different phase of its history at the remarkably rugged site of its former main town, hidden away on a fortified slope.
 On Leros, a seemingly serene mountaintop holds a fascinating array of mementos of the island’s turbulent role in the Second World War.
 On tiny, rarely-visited Telendos, we walk a route through a remarkable collection of Byzantine monuments.
 In Kos, we will explore the hidden remains of a barely-excavated ancient Greek city and ascend to the pinnacle of a soaring crusader castle that commands fantastic views of the neighbouring islands.
-Nisyros sees us walk the bucolically fertile slopes of an enormous volcanic caldera and enter a spectacularly-located ancient Greek fortress.
+Nisyros sees us hike the bucolically fertile slopes of an enormous volcanic caldera and enter a spectacularly-located ancient Greek fortress.
 Step by step and story by story, this remarkable voyage will unfold the layers of history, combining into an unforgettable experience of riveting tales, stupendous vistas and the sheer natural beauty of each island.

 Day 1: Your gulet awaits you in the ancient and modern port of Bodrum, 40 minutes from the airport.
 Welcome dinner aboard.

 Day 2: We cruise north to the rocky island of Kalymnos, and take a lovely walk through the long valley of Vathy in the afternoon, visiting a series of fascinating ancient sites ranging from an imposing ancient Greek fortress to an array of beautiful early basilica churches and an extensive necropolis.